turbot/steampipe-docs/docs/cloud/integrations/deepnote.md

 ##  Connect to Steampipe Cloud from Deepnote

-[Deepnote](https://deepnote.com/home) is a collaborative notebook for discovering, understanding and sharing data that connects to many databases, including Postgres, and enables users to explore, query, and visualize data.
+[Deepnote](https://deepnote.com/home) is a collaborative notebook for discovering, understanding and sharing data.
+It connects to many databases, including Postgres, and enables users to explore, query, and visualize data.

 Steampipe provides a single interface to all your cloud, code, logs and more.
 Because it's built on Postgres, Steampipe provides an endpoint that any Postgres-compatible client -- including Deepnote -- can connect to.